 The decision to rent vs. buy a home can impact your life for years to come.
-For many first-time homebuyers, a condo is a natural entry point into homeownership, after considering their apartment vs. condo options, as well as other housing types, carefully.
+For many first-time homebuyers, a condo is a natural entry point into homeownership, after considering apartment vs. condo options and other housing types carefully.

 What’s the difference between an apartment and a condo?

 The biggest difference between a condo vs. apartment is ownership.
 An apartment is defined as a residence that is rented, often as part of a larger residential building.
 A condo is similar in structure to an apartment — usually a unit within a larger residential building — but condos are owned instead of rented.
 The property taxes of a condo are paid by the owner; landlords, rather than apartment renters, pay property taxes for an apartment.